Headache associated with hormonal fluctuations

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Hypertensive encephalopathy is a syndrome in which altered mental status, headache, vision changes, and/or seizures accompany elevated blood pressure.
 Failure of cerebral autoregulation from a sudden elevation of blood pressure results in endothelial injury and vasogenic edema.
 Radiographically, hypertensive encephalopathy most commonly presents with evidence of posterior-predominant T2-hyperintense lesions without pathologic contrast enhancement.
-Thus, hypertensive encephalopathy shares many clinical and radiographic features with posterior reversible leukoencephalopathy syndrome (PRES).
+Thus, hypertensive encephalopathy shares many clinical and radiographic features with posterior reversible encephalopathy syndrome (PRES).
 Although classically these changes are noted in the parietal and occipital lobes, edematous changes can also be found in the deep gray matter, brainstem, or cerebellum or even anteriorly.
 Clinical symptoms and radiographic findings are most often reversible with prompt blood pressure management.
-In the case of posterior reversible leukoencephalopathy that is triggered by an offending medication, it is critical to identify and withdraw that agent as well.

-• T2-weighted magnetic resonance imaging most commonly reveals posterior and white-matter-predominant vasogenic edema that does not respect the posterior cerebral artery territory boundary; this can be helpful in confirming the diagnosis and excluding mimics of hypertensive encephalopathy such as ischemic stroke or intracranial hemorrhage.
+T2-weighted magnetic resonance imaging most commonly reveals posterior and white-matter-predominant vasogenic edema that does not respect the posterior cerebral artery territory boundary; this can be helpful in confirming the diagnosis and excluding mimics of hypertensive encephalopathy such as ischemic stroke.

-Volhard was the first to distinguish hypertension-induced neurologic dysfunction from a uremic state and introduced the term “pseudouremia” to refer to hypertensive encephalopathy (46).
-Ten years later, the term “hypertensive encephalopathy” was introduced by Oppenheimer and Fishberg (36).
-With the advent of modern neuroimaging techniques in the 1980s, Rail and Perkins published a case series of patients with the clinical syndrome of hypertensive encephalopathy that also demonstrated hypodensity in the posterior white matter on computerized tomography (37).
+Volhard was the first to distinguish hypertension-induced neurologic dysfunction from a uremic state and introduced the term pseudouremia to refer to hypertensive encephalopathy (49).
+Ten years later, the term hypertensive encephalopathy was introduced by Oppenheimer and Fishberg (38).
+With the advent of modern neuroimaging techniques in the 1980s, Rail and Perkins published a case series of patients with the clinical syndrome of hypertensive encephalopathy that also demonstrated hypodensity in the posterior white matter on computerized tomography (39).
 Several years later, Hauser and colleagues demonstrated that magnetic resonance imaging was even more sensitive for demonstrating increased T2 signal in the posterior white matter and occipital lobes (23).
 These radiographic findings in hypertensive encephalopathy, posterior reversible encephalopathy syndrome, and reversible posterior leukoencephalopathy syndrome supported the concept that the syndrome results from fluid and protein extravasation across the blood-brain barrier, owing to failure of cerebral autoregulation.

-To address some of the inaccuracies conveyed by the name reversible posterior leukoencephalopathy syndrome, the term posterior reversible encephalopathy syndrome was later coined in the radiology literature in 2000 (05).
-Posterior reversible leukoencephalopathy has become the more widely accepted term to describe the syndrome described in this article (45).
+To address some of the inaccuracies conveyed by the name reversible posterior leukoencephalopathy syndrome, the term posterior reversible encephalopathy syndrome (PRES) was later coined in the radiology literature in 2000 (05).
+PRES has now been described as a result of a plethora of etiologies, but hypertension continues to be chief among them.

 Nearly 3,000 illustrations, including video clips of neurologic disorders.